pruthviraj-developer/frontend-crm-projects-react/packages/icons/README.md

 This builds to `/dist` and runs the project in watch mode so any edits you save inside `src` causes a rebuild to `/dist`.

-The default example imports and live reloads whatever is in `/dist`, so if you are seeing an out of date component, make sure TSDX is running in watch mode like we recommend above. **No symlinking required**, [we use Parcel's aliasing](https://github.com/palmerhq/tsdx/pull/88/files).
+The compoenent using icon imports and live reloads whatever is in `/dist`, so if you are seeing an out of date component, make sure TSDX is running in watch mode like we recommend above.

 To do a one-off build, use  `yarn build`.

 To run tests, use `npm test` or `yarn test`.

 ## Configuration

-Code quality is [set up for you](https://github.com/palmerhq/tsdx/pull/45/files) with `prettier`, `husky`, and `lint-staged`.
-Adjust the respective fields in `package.json` accordingly.

-### Jest

-Jest tests are set up to run with `npm test` or `yarn test`.
-This runs the test watcher (Jest) in an interactive mode.
-By default, runs tests related to files changed since the last commit.

 #### Setup Files